AndreChaves95/RestAPI_JavaSpringBoot/javaspring/README.md

 ## Validations
-Add dependency: spring-boot-starter-validation
-Use like: @NotEmpty, @NotNull, ....
+Add dependency: spring-boot-starter-validation -> Allows to use: @NotEmpty, @NotNull, ....

 - @Valid -> Spring will validate fields with annotations before call the method and will throw a 400 Bad Request

+## Use H2 as DB

+- schema.sql to create queries
+- data.sql to insert data

+###### Repository
+Communicates with database:
+- using jdbcClient.sql("xxx") -> query to return data from DB
+- using jdbcClient.sql("xxx").query(Class) -> map result from DB